Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

 We then determine the redshift dependence of the difference in Hubble residuals between our altered ``high-mass" sample and the unaltered ``low-mass" sample.
-The difference in our recovered dependence and our input dependence, given in Equation~\ref{shift_mB}, is used as the size of our nominal systematic uncertainty (see Figure~\ref{syscalphys}d and j).
-For this analysis, we assume that the uncertainty in the difference of the Hubble residuals for the two bins is dominated by the distance uncertainty, rather than uncertainties in the mass estimates of the host-galaxies.
-There may be a larger systematic uncertainty related to a population drift of the host-galaxies; however, we choose this particular kind of systematic for the {\it host-galaxy - SN luminosity relation} to represent various systematic uncertainties that actually improve with greater statistics.
-As such there is no optimistic value for this bias as it is based purely upon the statistics of the survey.\\
+The difference in our recovered dependence and our input dependence, given in Equation~\ref{shift_mB}, is used as the size of our nominal systematic uncertainty (see Figures~\ref{syscalphys}d and j).
+For this analysis, we assume that the uncertainty in the difference of the Hubble residuals for the two host-mass bins is dominated by the distance uncertainty, rather than by uncertainties in the mass estimates of the host galaxies.
+There may be a larger systematic uncertainty related to a population drift of the host-galaxies; however, we choose this particular kind of systematic for the {\it host-galaxy-SN luminosity relation} because it can be reduced with increasing statistics.
+As such, there is no optimistic value for this bias because it is based purely upon the statistics of the survey.

+{\red We note that within Figure~\ref{syscalphys}j the FoM appears to increase with multiplicative scale factor.
+Further analysis of the host-mass systematic indicates that within in the 0.1--10 range of the fiducial value, $w_{a}$ appears to have shifted by approximate 1/2 sigma.
+Because $w_{a}$ correlates with other cosmological parameters that are fixed by the CMB, this bias spuriously increase the FoM.
+For a more detailed discussion of similar issues see \citet{Scolnic14:ps1}.}\\